For a More Complete Phase 1 ESA or Other Land Use Research

 • Fire department records on petroleum and chemical storage, spill plans and emergency response records.

-Recent changes to the ASTM Phase I ESA standard now make it clear that agency file reviews are an expected record review step for certain properties.
 We can save you time by requesting files, retrieving the documents you need and providing the information to you in digital format.